 FAQs on Triangle

-In geometry, the triangle is defined as a two-dimensional shape with three sides, angles, and vertices, It is also considered as a polygon (trigon).
+In geometry, a triangle is defined as a two-dimensional shape with three sides, three interior angles, and three vertices.
+It is a simple polygon in which the 3 vertices are joined with each other and it is denoted by the symbol △.

 What are the Two Basic Triangle Formulas?